 The basal body temperature is the body’s temperature when you’re at complete rest.
 However, during ovulation, the BBT rises slightly.
-This is a piece of vital information to use when you want to get pregnant.
-Charting your BBT is an inexpensive and easy way to track your ovulation.
+Two to three days before this temperature increases, women become the most fertile.
+When you are trying to becoming pregnant, charting your BBT is an inexpensive and easy way to track your ovulation.
 You only need to find the best BBT thermometer, an app, and patience.

 The BBT and Your Pregnancy

-Our body temperatures changes based on how we sleep, the time of the day, hormonal changes, and even workouts.
-Stress and even environmental changes might alter the temperature.
+As we have mentioned before, our body temperatures change based on how we sleep, the time zone, hormonal changes, and even workouts.
+Stress and even environmental changes might affect the body-heat.

-After ovulation, the progesterone hormone is released which cause a slight increase in temperature.
+After ovulation, the discharge of progesterone hormone causes a slight increase in temperature.
 You can easily detect this using your basal thermometer.
-If the rise stays steady for about three days, you’re guaranteed that you’ve ovulated.
+If the rise stays steady for about three days, be sure that you’ve ovulated.

-If you want to conceive, you need to have sex approximately two to three days before ovulation.
+Having sex approximately two to three days before ovulation helps when you want to conceive.
 Give yourself more chances of getting pregnant by having sex even during and after ovulation.
 You can use cervical mucus to know when you’re about to ovulate and have sex for successful pregnancy results.

-However, pregnancy might not happen in the first month.
-This does not mean it will not happen.
-All you need is consistency in taking the temperature and recording the readings.
-Patience is paramount!
+However, pregnancy may not happen in the first month.
+It does not mean you will not be pregnant ever.
+All you need is consistency in taking the temperature, recording the readings, and keep trying.